sampayne/hate-speech/README.md

 Dataset should be installed as a tab-seperated file in `ve` folder with with the name `founta-dataset.csv`.

 Code expects a header line.
+If, necessary tabs should be escaped with `"`

 Example first lines with the label `hateful`: